BamijiOmo/A-secure-banking-app-with-CI-CD-pipeline-using-Jenkins-and-Docker/README.md

 # 🏦 BankSecure

 BankSecure is a secure banking backend built with Node.js, Docker, and Jenkins.
-It demonstrates CI/CD automation, containerized deployment, and real-time validation of service health — ideal for showcasing DevOps proficiency in cloud-native environments.
+It demonstrates CI/CD automation, containerized deployment, and real-time validation of service health.

 ## 🚀 Tech Stack